This post may contain affiliate links. Please read our disclosure policy.

 • When the chicken is done cooking, remove the lid and shred the chicken right in the pot using two forks.
 Stir in the ¾ of the chopped bacon and 1 cup of shredded cheddar.

-• Garnish with fresh minced chives and any leftover bacon.
+• Garnish with fresh minced chives and a drizzle of Ranch dressing.
 Serve warm.

 Notes

-This serving amounts in this recipe are approximate.
+2. Serving amounts in this recipe are approximate.
 Potatoes vary in size, so purchase according to how many people you need to feed.
 3 pounds should feed about 5-6 people.
+For best results, select potatoes that are similar in size.

 Nutrition